cUNI (CUNI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cUNI Historical Price

-According to the latest data gathered on cUNI live price page, the current price of cUNI is 0.109904USD.
-The circulating supply of cUNI(CUNI) is 37.99M CUNI , giving it a market capitalization of $4.17M.
+According to the latest data gathered on cUNI live price page, the current price of cUNI is 0.107024USD.
+The circulating supply of cUNI(CUNI) is 37.94M CUNI , giving it a market capitalization of $4.06M.

 The cUNI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CUNI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.